-Jennifer Brea's English teacher saw a hidden potential in her confidence and motivation in school.
+This video presents the real case of Jennifer Brea's who talks about how an English teacher changes school life, seeing her school potencial.
+This changed Jennifer and with this, her confidence and motivation in school.
 This video pretends to show you how important it's to develop motivation and confidence for showing the real potential of your students.
 Remember that you can change their life!